What exactly is Exercise Physiology?

 What is clinical Exercise Physiology?

-What is Exercise Physiology in sport?
+What is Exercise Physiology in sports?

 In a sports setting, an Exercise Physiologist can be on hand to ensure an athlete can safely do exercises without getting injured, or without worsening an injury.